rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

     *   **Predictability in performance is much more important** than average performance.

-    *   <span>Low latency with inconsistent performance is actually not low latency at all.</span>
+    *       Low latency with inconsistent performance is actually not low latency at all.

-    *   <span>It’s far easier for clients to program against a service when it provides consistent performance.</span>
+    *       It’s far easier for clients to program against a service when it provides consistent performance.

-    *   <span>Tail latencies dominate performance as services use many other services to carry out their work.</span>
+    *       Tail latencies dominate performance as services use many other services to carry out their work.

-    *   <span>Imagine a service that has 1ms latency at the median and at the 99.999%ile (1 in 10,000) the latency is one second.</span>
+    *       Imagine a service that has 1ms latency at the median and at the 99.999%ile (1 in 10,000) the latency is one second.

-    *   <span>Making one call means you are slow .01% of the time.</span>
+    *       Making one call means you are slow .01% of the time.

-    *   <span>If you are using 5,000 machines, as many large scale services at Google do, then you are slow 50% of the time.</span>
+    *       If you are using 5,000 machines, as many large scale services at Google do, then you are slow 50% of the time.

-    *   <span>For example, a one in a million problem with memcached was tracked down to a low level data structure reallocation event.
+    *       For example, a one in a million problem with memcached was tracked down to a low level data structure reallocation event.
 This rare problem surfaced as at a higher level as latency spikes.
-Low level details like this turn out to be extremely important in a large scale system.</span>
+Low level details like this turn out to be extremely important in a large scale system.

-*   <span>Resilience in depth.</span>
+*       Resilience in depth.

-    *   <span>Service disruptions are far more likely to occur from a mistake by a person rather than a hardware or software failure.</span>
+    *       Service disruptions are far more likely to occur from a mistake by a person rather than a hardware or software failure.

-    *   <span>Be resilient to machine, cluster and datacenter failures.</span>
+    *       Be resilient to machine, cluster and datacenter failures.

-    *   <span>Load balance and provide flow control when invoking other services.</span>
+    *       Load balance and provide flow control when invoking other services.

-    *   <span>Be able to rapidly roll back changes.</span>
+    *       Be able to rapidly roll back changes.

-*   <span>Incremental deployment.</span>
+*       Incremental deployment.

     *   **Use a canary system**.
 Don’t deploy to all machines at once.
 Choose a system, put the new version of that software on that system, and see how it behaves in the new world.

     *   If it works **begin a staged rollout**.
 Start of with 10% of the machines, move to 20%, and so on through the rest of the fleet.

-    *   <span>If a problem happens at the 50% point in the deploy then you should be able to rollback.</span>
+    *       If a problem happens at the 50% point in the deploy then you should be able to rollback.

     *   eBay made use of **feature flags to decouple code deployment from feature deployment**.
 Typically code is deployed with a feature turned off, then it can be turned on or off.
 This makes sure the code can be properly deployed before a new feature is turned on.
 It also means if the new feature has a bug, a performance issue, or a business failure, then the feature can be turned off without having to deploy new code.

-*   <span>You can have too much alerting you can never have too much monitoring.</span>
+*       You can have too much alerting you can never have too much monitoring.

-## <span>Service Anti-Patterns</span>
+##     Service Anti-Patterns

-*   <span>**The Mega-Service**</span>
+*       **The Mega-Service**

-    *   <span>A service that does too much.
-What you want is an ecosystem of very small clean services.</span>
+    *       A service that does too much.
+What you want is an ecosystem of very small clean services.

     *   A service that does too much is a **just another monolith**.
 It’s hard to reason about, it’s hard to scale, it’s hard to change, and it also creates more upstream and downstream dependencies than you want.

-*   <span>**Shared Persistence**</span>
+*       **Shared Persistence**

-    *   <span>In the tiered model services are put in the application tier and the persistence layer is provided as a common service to the applications.</span>
+    *       In the tiered model services are put in the application tier and the persistence layer is provided as a common service to the applications.

     *   They did this at eBay and **it didn’t work**.
 It **breaks the encapsulation** of the service.
 Applications can **back-door into your service** by updating the database.
 It ends up reintroducing coupling of services.
 Shared databases don't allow for loosely coupled services.

-    *   <span>Microservices prevent this problem by being small, isolated, and independent, which is how you keep your ecosystem healthy and growing.</span>
+    *       Microservices prevent this problem by being small, isolated, and independent, which is how you keep your ecosystem healthy and growing.

 ## Related Articles